Stoozing is all about how to make money from 0% interest periods, but how does it work?

 Find a credit card that lets you transfer cash into your bank account.

-Many of us are are not committed enough to put in the effort to stooze credit cards but there are simpler ways to exploit 0% periods on credit cards with savvy use of 0% purchase and balance transfer cards.
+Many of us are not committed enough to put in the effort to stooze credit cards but there are simpler ways to exploit 0% periods on credit cards with the savvy use of 0% purchase and 0% balance transfer cards.

-This is much simpler activity - simply make your purchases on with a credit card offering a 0% introductory period.
-When this expires transfer the debt onto a balance transfer card.
+Simply make your purchases on with a credit card offering a 0% introductory period.
+After this expires transfer the debt onto a balance transfer card.

 Provided you meet your minimum repayments and keep your credit score in good health you can avoid interest accruing on your debts for many years, until you can afford to pay them back.